TynanSylvester/TyD/Readme.md

 Each record can have some _attributes_.
 Attributes are defined after the name and before the value, with each attribute declaration beginning with an asterisk `*`.

-The attributes are `handle`, `source`, and `abstract`, and `class`.
+The attributes are `*handle`, `*source`, and `*abstract`, and `*class`.

 An example of a record with attributes:

     PlantType *handle BasePlant *abstract    # An abstract base plant type {
+        height          10
         growthRate      25
     }

-    PlantType *class TuberPlant *source BasePlant # A concrete plant type for a {
+    PlantType *source BasePlant *class PlantTuber    # A concrete plant type inheriting from BasePlant {
         name            Potato
         nutrition       1000
-    }
+        growthRate      15       # Override the value from BasePlant }

 #### Handle attribute